Yamagi/vimrc/README.md

 It will not suit yours.
 If you're beginning with Vim it's very highly recommended to start with an empty configuration and build your own!

-There're currently three versions of this configuration:
+There're currently four versions of this configuration:

 * The `master` branch.
 This is what you're looking at.
-This is the current version, it needs at least Vim 9.1.1391 to work.
+This is the current version, it needs at least Vim 9.1.1984 to work.
 * The `legacy90` branch.
 The old version for Vim 9.0 and 9.1 before
   patch 1311.
 It's no longer maintained, just kept around for some not so up to date systems.